kodeflowstudios/utui/README.md

 utui
 ```

-Refere to the help menu inside of UTUI for more information.
+Refer to the help menu inside of UTUI for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>